 President's Excellence Chair in Global Migration

-Given these challenges, universities are increasingly recognizing the importance of Global Migration as a field of research—a development reflected in the creation of migration centres and teaching programs, as well as in faculty recruitment.
+Given these challenges, universities are increasingly recognizing the importance of Migration as a field of research—a development reflected in the creation of migration centres and teaching programs, as well as in faculty recruitment.

 Visit our Research site | Visit our Students site | Visit ubc.ca